byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Sugars**- For best results try use molasses, brown sugar, jaggery or some similar sugar, as they are full of minerals and will create a more rich product.

 **Separating kitchen remnants**, think aroma.
 Different organics have different benefits, aromas and textures.
 Separating citrus fruits like Orange, Lemon, Lime and Pineapple into a dedicated bin creates a fantastic and powerful cleaning enzyme.
-Other aromatics and medicinal plants and flowers such as Ginger, Aloe Vera Lemongrass, Tea, Plumeria, Rose ... can be added for a luxurious whole body healing wash product.
+Other aromatics and medicinal plants and flowers such as Ginger, Aloe Vera, Lemongrass, Tea, Plumeria and Rose flowers ... can be added for a luxurious whole body healing wash product.

 One can create a separate catch-all bin for everything else like veggie scraps, purely for 'compost', garden use and drains.
 Or these can be added to the [Bokashi](./soilAlchemy.md) pro-biotic soil building bin.